Day Old Black Jersey Giant Baby Chicks

 Hatching February to October.

 Production: Jersey Giants are generally raised as meat birds, because of their large size.
+Their skin color is yellow.
 Compared to other heavy breeds, they are also considered good layers.
-You can expect about 150 eggs per year from a hen.
+You can expect about 180-260 brown eggs per year from a hen.
+Jersey Giant hens are broody.

 Temperament: Black Jersey Giants are calm, docile, and not particularly flighty.
 They don’t mind containment and are friendly.